srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

     ![](../images/start2.png)

-1. To get the lab environment details, you can select the **Environment Details** tab.
+1. To get the lab environment details, you can select the **Environment** tab.

     ![](../images/env.png)